Offline retail analytics

-Another reason that this information can be useful is to motivate staff.
-Many people working in retailing want to be successful, to offer good customer service and stand out from their colleagues for promotions, awards and even financial benefits.
+One reason companies gather information from one's operations is to motivate staff.
+Many people working in retail want to be successful, offer good customer service, and stand out from their colleagues for promotions, awards, and even financial benefits.
 However, due to a lack of data, there can often be a feeling that such rewards can be randomly selected or even suffer due to favouritism.